canari-dev/Trades-Dynamics-with-Deutsche-Boerse-A7/README.md

 ### How to proceed : ###

-You need a Deutsche Boerse A7 subscription in order to access intraday data and then fit a volatility surface for each timestamp.
+In order to run this project, you need a Deutsche Boerse A7 subscription to access intraday data and then fit a volatility surface for each timestamp.
 For that, please refer to the preliminary git : https://github.com/a7/Calibrating-implicit-volatility-surface-with-Deutsche-Boerse-A7

-This projects builds on the result of the above mentionned calibration git.
-The output of this preliminary git will be a Params_xxx.pkl file where xxx is the code of the calibrated underlying (such as ALV for Allianz).
+Running this git is a pre-requisite as it will generate a data file containing a volatility surface :Params_xxx.pkl where xxx is the code of the calibrated underlying (such as 'ALV' for Allianz).
 This pickle file must be placed in a folder referenced in the SetUp.py file (see below)

-You will need a Python 3.8 interpreter with the following packages :
+You will also need a Python 3.8 or above interpreter with the following packages :
 - QuantLib
 - numpy, pandas
 - math, datetime, matplotlib